Pooch63/Buffalo-Tongue/releases/planned-additions.md

    Or, if you only want one column

 3. Add objects as a datatype, and maybe the option to provide a schema for those two.

+4. Maybe?
+In create table, allow overload with a simple array of column information.